iomesh/docs/docs/cluster-operations/upgrade-cluster.md

 ---

 You have the option to upgrade the IOMesh cluster from version 0.11.1 to 1.0.0 either online or offline.
 Before proceeding, consider the following:
-- Upgrade is not supported if the Kubernetes cluster has only one meta pod or one chunk pod.
+- Upgrade is not supported if the Kubernetes cluster has only 1 meta pod or 1 chunk pod.
 - Due to the limitations of the Kubernetes CRD upgrade mechanism, the IOMesh cluster upgraded to 1.0.0 from 0.11.1 cannot run on the Kubernetes cluster of version 1.25 or above.

 > _NOTE:_
 > There might be temporary I/O latency fluctuations during the upgrade.

 **Procedure**
 <!--DOCUSAURUS_CODE_TABS-->